Here's the last chapter for this story! Thank you for everything. :) See you on the sequel!

 "Where are you?" another voice called.

 It was Uncle Jack, Charisse's dad.
 Over-all, Charisse looked exactly like him.
-The dark eyes they both shared though Charisse was dark brown, love for books and wearing glasses because of it.
+The dark eyes they both shared though Charisse was dark brown, love for books and both wore glasses because of it.
 The only difference they had was Charisse's light brown skin and ultra black obsidian hair.

-Sabina remembered that night when she secretly sneaked out of her room and accidentally heard Uncle Jack and her mom's talk about Charisse.
-She remembered that they believed Charisse's light brown skin, quite chubby build and ultra black hair came from her mother.
+Sabina remembered that night when she secretly sneaked out of her room and accidentally heard Uncle Jack and her mom talk about Charisse.
+She remembered that they believed Charisse's light brown skin, and ultra black hair came from her mother.